dsccommunity/StorageDsc/source/DSCResources/DSC_OpticalDiskDriveLetter/README.md

 the log and will not attempt to set the drive letter.
 This will also occur if there are no manageable optical disk drives in the system.

+If the `DriveLetter` that should be assigned to the optical disk drive is already assigned to another device, then the resource will throw an exception.

 ## Detection of Manageable Optical Disk Drives

 This resource is intended to manage _permanent_ optical disk drives that are